larq/compute-engine/README.md

 the computational throughput, and **multi-threading parallelization** to take advantage of multi-core modern desktop and mobile CPUs.

+*Larq Compute Engine is part of a family of libraries for BNN development; you can also check out [Larq](https://github.com/larq/larq) for building and training BNNs and and [Larq Zoo](https://github.com/larq/zoo) for pre-trained models.*

 ## Key Features

 - **Effortless end-to-end integration** from training to deployment: